TN 66 (06-24)

 2. Handling fraud convictions:

-If a Federal court convicts a beneficiary of fraudulently concealing work activity that occurred during the TWP, he or she is not eligible to receive payment for any TWP months for services performed in or after March 2004, and before the date of the conviction.
+If a Federal court convicts a beneficiary of fraudulently concealing work activity that occurred during the TWP,they are not eligible to receive payment for any TWP months for services performed in or after March 2004, and before the date of the conviction.
 When considering nonpayment of TWP months:

-• The beneficiary is still entitled to a TWP even though he or she is not eligible for payment of benefits during the TWP months covered by the conviction court order.
+• The beneficiary is still entitled to a TWP even though they are not eligible for payment of benefits during the TWP months covered by the conviction court order.

-• The beneficiary is liable for repayment if we paid him or her for TWP months that we should not have.
+• The beneficiary is liable for repayment if we paid them for TWP months that we should not have.
 The amount of the overpayment is subject to appeal but is not subject to waiver rights.
 We continue to pay all auxiliaries on the account when the beneficiary is suspended, but we do not readjust benefits for a family maximum for TWP fraud suspension.

 References: